40104/SecretsManager/README.md

 # SecretsManager
 This is my base pet project of application for keep secrets.
-This small application should have a client and a web application connected to the backend and store the secrets encrypted in the database.
+This small application should have a client connected to the backend and store the secrets encrypted in the database.
-In the process of completing this project, I would like to get acquainted with the Golang programming language and the vue.js web development framework.
+In the process of completing this project, I would like to get acquainted with the Golang programming language.

 Dependencies:<br />
 _go get -v 'package-name'_  <br />